Buckhorn Tribe elects officers

 Dusty Boots club learns about care of animals

-The Dusty Boots 4-H Club met March 9 at Hartwood Church.
+The Dusty Boots 4-H Club met at Hartwood Church on April 6.

-The group said the Pledge of Allegiance to the Flag and the 4-H Pledge.
+Members said the Pledge of Allegiance and the 4-H Pledge.

 The group project books were distributed and a count of all members who went to the Quality Assurance meeting was taken.

 The members voted on community service projects.

 The Dusty Boots 4-H Club will be cleaning up Hartwood Church on May 25 and also planting flowers at the Industrial Park on May 17.

 Club member Nyoka Clarke and club advisor Jessica Hoffner demonstrated how to show a rabbit.

 Member Michelle Coste wrote a health and safety report on the proper care of animals.
 Donna Coste supplied snacks after the meeting.

 Members Cheyenne Shalosky and Nyoka Clarke are providing snacks and drinks at the next meeting which is set for May 25 at 6 p.m.